All research conducted under A scientific permit issued by the Bahamas department of marine resources

 Our understanding of the shark and ray fauna in Andros is limited, particularly information on those that reside in the pelagic ecozone of the Tongue of the Ocean.
 Further Andros is vast, with unexplored creeks and back-country that likely provide key nursery areas for many species.
-Delineating and describing these habitats and learning more about the biology and behavior of the animals that use them will contribute important data to conservation efforts, especially for species whos populations have experienced substantial declines, such as the smalltooth sawfish, oceanic white-tip, scalloped and great hammerhead sharks.
+Delineating and describing these habitats and learning more about the biology and behavior of the animals that use them will contribute important data to conservation efforts, especially for species whose populations have experienced substantial declines, such as the smalltooth sawfish, oceanic white-tip, scalloped and great hammerhead sharks.

-Reviews/ BOOK Chapters
+Reviews/ Book Chapters

 Gallagher AJ, Vianna GMS, Papastamatiou YP, Macdonald C, Guttridge TL, Hammerschlag N. 2015.
 Shark diving tourism: biological impacts, conservation benefit, and future research.
 Biological Conservation.
 184: 365-379.

 Finger JS, Dhellemmes F, Guttridge TL.
 2017.
 Personality in elasmobranch fishes with a special focus on sharks: early evidence, challenges and future directions.
 Springer Volume.
 Personality in Non-Humans.
 Springer Nature.
 DOI: 10.1007/978-3-319-59300-5_7